 Minehan tensed up, took a deep breath and prepared to be invaded.
 Again, nothing.

 He relaxed and was relieved he hadn’t turned gay.
-It was all it took, just relaxing and letting Jace in.
+That was all it took, just relaxing and letting Jace in.
 He shook and smiled.
 The glow returned.

 “It worked.
 I wanna tune the MOOG,” he was ready for a ghostly music lesson.
 He placed his hands on the dials, looked directly at us, while Jace directed his hands.
 The eerie wail coming from the speakers turned to a mellower pulse, that rose and sank like an ocean wave.
 We clapped as he turned the wave into short beats that rose and fell in the pattern of the greater wave.